joelpt/quickfort/readme.txt

 kinds of blueprints easier to create and read.

-The new engine also has a reworked blueprint transformation framework which supports things like blueprint rotation and tesselation.
+The new engine also has a reworked blueprint transformation framework which supports things like blueprint repetition, rotation, and in-cell modification.

-Lastly, QF2 supports outputting and executing DF macros instead of sending keystrokes to the DF window  (QF1.x style).
+QF2 supports outputting and executing DF macros instead of sending keystrokes to the DF window  (QF1.x style).
 This results in blueprint playbacks that are faster and more reliable vs. keysending.
 Since DF macros are native to DF, they can be used on any OS that runs Dwarf Fortress.
 Keysending is still used by the Windows-only Quickfort GUI for certain operations, i.e. Alt+V "visualize".

 Quickfort's minimalist Windows-only "GUI" is a partial rewrite of the AutoHotKey script that was Quickfort 1.x.
 It has seen a number of significant